GilianPonte/gilianponte.github.io/_pages/year-archive.md

 My research lies at the intersection of **marketing analytics and privacy**, with a particular focus on **differential privacy, econometrics, and machine learning**.
 I study how organizations can protect individual privacy while still generating meaningful insights from data, with implications for both academic research and managerial practice.

-My PhD dissertation received the **EMAC Doctoral Dissertation Award**, and my work was recognized as an **IJRM Best Paper Award Finalist (2024)**.
+My PhD dissertation received the **EMAC Doctoral Dissertation Award**.
 I am currently developing methods to quantify and manage privacy risks in experimental and modeling settings, supported by grants from Google and other partners.

 ## Publications